HL7/PDDI-CDS/pages/_includes/start.md

 1. CDS Hooks Card extension for DetectedIssue resource
 2. DetectedIssue resource extension for `potentiation` element

-## <span style="color:silver"> 4.2.0 </span> Summary of Operations
+## <span style="color:silver"> 4.1.0 </span> Summary of Operations
 {:.no_toc}

-The process for a unique instance of PDDI CDS begins with the user triggering a CDS Hooks request (i.e., `medication-prescribe`) and ends with the user's action in response to the Card response suggestion(s) (Figure 1).
+The process for a unique instance of PDDI CDS begins with the user triggering a CDS Hooks request (i.e., `medication-prescribe`) and ends with the user's action in response to the Card response suggestion(s) (Figure 2).
 The parse and pre-process subprocess is to determine if a FHIR server query needed.
 The Clinical Reasoning module evaluates the complete request and creates information to send back the the EHR.
 The event subprocesses may occur in response to a specific instance (i.e., SMART authorization and FHIR access) or asynchronous of the specific instance (i.e., CDS Discovery).

 <figure class="figure">
-<figcaption class="figure-caption"><strong>Figure 1: Level 1 – Medication Prescribe Service Summary </strong></figcaption>
+<figcaption class="figure-caption"><strong>Figure 2: Level 1 – Medication Prescribe Service Summary </strong></figcaption>
   <img src="assets/images/Basic_Medication_prescribe_service.png" class="figure-img img-responsive img-rounded center-block" alt="Basic_Medication_prescribe_service.png" />
 </figure>

-## <span style="color:silver"> 4.3.0 </span> CDS Hooks
+## <span style="color:silver"> 4.2.0 </span> CDS Hooks
 {:.no_toc}

 The PDDI CDS artifacts use the HL7 [CDS Hooks specification](http://cds-hooks.org/specification/1.0/).
 The CDS Hooks standard defines the data structure to facilitate communication between the electronic health record and the CDS service through a RESTful API request and response.
 This allows patient data to be sent and received by the EHR at intervals that better align with clinical workflows – further leveraging FHIR and SMART applications at the point of care.
 CDS Hooks instances include CDS Discovery, EHR requests and CDS service response.
 The `context` and `prefetch` are two key elements of the CDS Hook request.
-The `context` element contains data that is task and Hook-specific.
-The `prefetch` element contains patient specific information that is relevant to the `context` data and the invoked CDS service.
+The `context` element contains data that is task and hook-specific.
+The `prefetch` element contains patient-specific information that is relevant to the `context` data and the invoked CDS service.
 The CDS Hooks response is a set of Cards.
 The Cards contain general information, suggested actions, and display indicators in a structured format for the EHR to process and display.
 The CDS Discovery of the CDS Hooks specification delineates information that the CDS service is to provide to the EHR.

-> *Note:* The CDS Service is not necessarily CDS Hooks dependent.
-For this use case, CDS Hooks standard provides simplicity and specific orientation for integration into the CPOE workflow.
+> *Note:* A CDS service is not necessarily CDS Hooks dependent.
+For this use case, CDS Hooks provide simplicity and specific orientation for CPOE workflow integration.

-### <span style="color:silver"> 4.3.1 </span> CDS Hooks Request
+### <span style="color:silver"> 4.2.1 </span> CDS Hooks Request
 {:.no_toc}

 The EHR MUST call the PDDI CDS service by sending an HTTP `POST` containing `JSON` to the service endpoint (e.g.,`http://FHIR.org/PDDI-CDS/warfarin-nsaids-cds`).
 The JSON (CDS Hooks request) MUST contain specified information for the hook that was triggered, FHIR server, user, context, and prefetch.